Kuwait's Lawpedia Wants To Offer Better Legal Education For Students And The Public

 This article is part of a series on pioneering entrepreneurs in Kuwait that Entrepreneur Middle East has built in collaboration with Kuwait Finance House.
 Kuwait Finance House is considered a pioneer in Islamic finance or Sharia'a compliant banking, with it being the first Islamic bank established in 1977 in the State of Kuwait, and is today one of the foremost Islamic financial institutions in the world.

 Launched in 2018 by Shahad Al Melhem and Israa Al Qallaf, Lawpedia provides legal education, awareness and law related services to students, lawyers and the public.
-Both licensed attorneys in Kuwait, the duo wanted to gain legal knowledge outside the university life, but and couldn’t find anything of real educational value.
+Both licensed attorneys in Kuwait, the duo wanted to gain legal knowledge outside the university life, but couldn't find anything of real educational value.

 With Lawpedia, the duo set out to spread their vision of better legal education for students and legal awareness for the public, starting off with two services which were teaching and workshops.
 They taught students law courses to get better grades on their exams and offered legal workshops, which inspired new services in 2019, including offering their services to graduate studies, LLM thesis and translation, legal consultations and community service.